 Food and Culture

-Although the main pleasures of Kenya and Tanzania come from the nature and wildlife that you’ll find on its stretches of savannah during your African safari, both countries are also home to some pretty incredible cultures with a robust culinary scene.
+Although the main pleasures of Kenya and Tanzania come from the nature and wildlife that you’ll find on its stretches of savannah, both countries are also home to some pretty incredible cultures with a robust culinary scene.
 In Kenya, people from the Bantu tribes make up the majority of the population, but in addition to indigenous East African influences, there’s also a strong British influence leftover from colonial rule.
 As well, along the east coast, you’ll find Middle Eastern and Indian influences due to maritime trade.
 Kenyan culture is family oriented and friendly, but reserved, so don’t expect people to be blunt or outgoing in the manner you’d expect in certain western countries.
 That being said, you’ll find a lot of emotion in the country’s music, dance, and clothing.
 Like Kenya, Tanzania has a lot of cultural influences.
 The majority of the country consists of local East African tribes, but there’s also a sizable influence from British, German, and Middle Eastern cultures.
 Over a third of the nation is Muslim, so there’s no monolithic Christian culture as in Kenya.
 Tanzanian culture is also family-oriented and respectful.
 People are gracious and friendly, but there is a strong emphasis on being polite to strangers and respecting elders.

 Kenyan food largely features stews and other mixtures of meat and vegetables that are usually served with ugali, a paste-like dough made from millet or cornmeal.
 You’ll find grilled meats (nyama choma) and vegetable dishes like Sukuma Wiki, a dish of cooked sweet potato leaves, pumpkin leaves, or cassava leaves that is similar to collard greens.
 Beef or goat are the main red meats, while seafood is eaten on the coast.
 Also, along the coast you’ll find coconut rice, while central Kenya is more known for its use of sweet potatoes, cassava, and taro root.
 Like Kenyan food, Tanzanian food also uses ugali as a staple.
 On the mainland, you’ll find grilled meats, biryani, a green banana stew (ndizi-nyama), and even pilau.
 Like Kenya, along the coast, you’ll find coconut milk as a key ingredient, although Tanzanian food tends to use more spices, lending to its robust Indian influences.
 Stews are also common in Tanzania, with bananas and plantains often used as ingredients (supu ya ndizi has plantains cooked down into a paste and turned into a soup along with veggies and meat).